 The Obverse Of The 1968 Half Dollar

 The obverse features President John F. Kennedy’s left-facing profile portrait, positioned prominently in the center.
-Kennedy’s detailed portrait shows his distinctive hair texture and facial features, created by Chief Engraver Gilroy Roberts.
+Kennedy’s detailed portrait — including his distinctive hair texture and facial features — was created by Chief Engraver Gilroy Roberts.

 The Reverse Of The 1968 Half Dollar

 The reverse displays the Presidential Seal as its central motif, featuring a heraldic eagle with outstretched wings holding an olive branch and arrows in its talons.
-A shield covers the eagle’s breast, while nine stars arc above the eagle’s head with four additional stars positioned around the eagle’s neck area, totaling thirteen stars.
+A shield covers the eagle’s breast, and thirteen stars arc in a pattern above and around it.

-The inscription “UNITED STATES OF AMERICA” curves along the upper rim, with “HALF DOLLAR” positioned along the bottom rim.
+The inscription “UNITED STATES OF AMERICA” curves along the upper rim, with “HALF DOLLAR” along the bottom.
 “E PLURIBUS UNUM” appears on a banner held in the eagle’s beak.
-The design, created by Frank Gasparro, symbolizes America’s strength and unity during a pivotal period in the nation’s history.

 Other Features Of The 1968 Half Dollar